Haoyi-Zhang/Agent4SE_SLR/README.md

 ### 3.1 Overview of Categories
 ### 3.2 Literature Classification Statistics

-## 4. RQ1: What are Intelligent Agents?
-In what software engineering tasks are they currently used?
+## 4. RQ1: What are Intelligent Agents, and which of these agents are currently applied to specific tasks in software engineering?

 ## 5. RQ2: Which Intelligent Agents–based technologies are used in each task category?